 NEW CHALLENGES AHEAD

 The Group’s clinical trials are managed by teams with a high level of expertise.
 The proper conduct of these studies requires a good organization involving the teams in charge of international coordination and locally in 15 clinical development centers divided into 3 hubs, which thus enable clinical studies to be managed worldwide.

 Servier publishes 100% of the results of its European clinical trials on the European Union Clinical Trials Register website.

 Servier is committed to involving patients, directly or through patient associations, to develop medicinal products that best meet their needs.
 These activities include clinical trial protocols, the development of consent forms and patient awareness brochures, patient feedback following a study, and adapted summaries of study results.

 Digital technology and data increase agility, efficiency and productivity to speed up the research process, the iterative molecule identification procedure and clinical trials, while also developing a more detailed understanding of patients.
 SCORE, the program that digitizes clinical trials, falls within this ambition as it encourages remote dialogue between patients and medical and scientific teams by enabling them to access data in real time, therefore making it easier to make decisions.
-The FEDERATES platform, that is currently under development, will improve the communication of information and data in real time and accelerate the various research stages.
+The FEDERATES platform improves the communication of information and data in real time and accelerate the various research stages.

 5 Goldacre Ben, DeVito Nicholas J, Heneghan Carl, Irving Francis, Bacon Seb, Fleminger Jessica et al. Compliance with requirement to report results on the EU Clinical Trials Register: cohort study and web resource BMJ 2018; 362 :k3218